Sigmmma/c20/src/content/h1/tools/hek/sapien/readme.md

 ## General
 * <kbd>~</kbd>: Opens the command console.
+* <kbd>Space</kbd>: clones the selected object to the camera's location and orientation.
+If multiple objects are selected, uses the first.
+* <kbd>Pause/Break</kbd>: Pauses your Sapien instance.
+Press "OK" in the opened window to resume Sapien.
 * <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd>: Creates the file `baggage.txt`.
 If you end up getting a maximum tag slots error or are [running low on tag space][map#limits], this file shows the memory usage of tags in the editor.
 * <kbd>Shift</kbd>+<kbd>Click</kbd>: Select a group of objects or keep previously placed objects selected.
 You can also use it to select the first and last object in the hierarchy list to select everything in-between at once.
 Useful for deleting multiple objects or moving them all at once.
 * <kbd>Control</kbd>+<kbd>Click</kbd>: Select a group of objects or keep previously placed objects selected.
 This will only select the object you specifically click in the hierarchy list.
 Useful for deleting multiple objects or moving them all at once.